 Your Fixed Asset Register records your fixed assets eg. Vehicles, plant and equipment, facilitating the spread of the cost of these assets over their useful lives.
 It is the basis for keeping track of your business assets and is a useful guide to calculate replacement values of any assets for budgeting purposes.
 This report is particularly helpful when selling your business.

 This report shows a running record of funds introduced and taken from the business by its shareholders.
 It is a way of monitoring personal expenditure made from the business and ensures a record of different balances for each shareholder is maintained.
 Using the Shareholder Current Account report, we can quickly see what each shareholder is owed by the business or, if overdrawn, how much a shareholder owes.

 As you can see, there is an incredible depth of knowledge available when you use information from a cross-section of reports in your business.
 This will allow you to make important strategic decisions in a more timely and effective manner than pure gut instinct will allow.

-If you would like help with generating or learning how to understand the financial reports for your business, then please contact us to booking a one-on-one coaching session or join our Planning for Success 2021 quarterly workshop series.
+If you would like to Know Your Numbers and get help with generating or learning how to understand the financial reports for your business, then please contact us to booking a one-on-one coaching session or join our Planning for Success 2021 quarterly workshop series.